How to Handle an IRS Notice CP14

 Dealing with Financial Hardship

 Financial hardship can make paying off tax debt incredibly challenging.
 In such cases, the IRS may temporarily postpone collection efforts until your financial condition improves.
-Reach out to the IRS by the payment due date to explain your circumstances and seek assistance.
+Reach out to the IRS by the payment due date to explain your circumstances and seek assistance, and consider coordinating with a top accountant for business taxes if your hardship is tied to small business obligations.

 If you qualify for relief, the IRS will temporarily halt collection actions, giving you time to recover financially.
 This provides breathing room, but keep the IRS informed and updated on your situation.
-Your CPA or local tax pros should be able to handle this for you.
+Your CPA or local tax pros should be able to handle this for you, especially those offering comprehensive accounting services for small businesses.

 Disputing a CP14 Notice